 To learn more about prostate cancer screening and treatment, visit Prostate Cancer – Abramson Cancer Center.

-"We have the ability to identify those most at risk and advocate for screening and education for all men and at-risk communities in order to prevent more advanced cancer outcomes," says Dr. Lee.
-"These two simple things, screenings and self-exams, can save lives.
+"We have the ability to identify those most at risk for prostate cancer and advocate for screening and education for all men and at-risk communities in order to prevent more advanced cancer outcomes," says Dr. Lee.
+"Screenings can save lives.
 Especially for those men who are at an increased risk."

 Screenings and Appointments During COVID-19

 At Penn Medicine, we continue to provide the safest, high-quality care for patients.
-COVID-19 screenings are conducted prior to in-person appointments; waiting rooms and all patient care areas are regularly cleaned and disinfected; contact-less check-in and check-out procedures have been implemented; and masks are required for all patients, visitors and staff.
+COVID-19 screenings are conducted prior to in-person appointments; waiting rooms and all patient care areas are regularly cleaned and disinfected and masks are required for all patients, visitors and staff.

 Additionally, there are telemedicine options available for patients who are more comfortable with a virtual appointment with their doctor.

 To schedule an appointment with a Penn urologist, please call 215-662-8699 or complete this form.